XHQRO-FM

-XHQRO-FM is a radio station on 107.5 FM in Cortázar, Guanajuato, serving Celaya and Querétaro, Querétaro.
+XHQRO-FM is a radio station on 107.5 FM in Cortázar, Guanajuato, Mexico, serving Celaya and Querétaro, Querétaro with a transmitter atop Cerro La Minilla in Guanajuato.
 XHQRO is owned by Corporación Bajío Comunicaciones and carries a pop format known as Radar 107.5.

 History

 XHQRO received its concession on March 20, 1986, signing on the very next day.
 It was known as XHCGT-FM and was the first FM station in Celaya.

 In 2011, XHCGT was approved for a callsign change to XHQRO-FM, reflecting CBC's desire to use XHQRO as a move-in into the Querétaro radio market without relocating its transmitter.
 The station operates from studios in Querétaro and puts on live musical events there.